Sushila Ravindranath

 The Nineties was also the period of many other scams.
 One of them was the mushrooming of non-banking finance companies (NBFC).
 Most of them built houses of cards, took investors for a massive ride and then rolled over and died.

-mutual fund, fixed deposit collection (with hefty cash kickbacks), a merchant bank (he even lobbied head-to-head the Association of Merchant Bankers of India) and a provisional banking licence.
+Take the case of Chain Roop Bhansali’s CRB.
+His Rs 1,000 crore financial conglomerate comprised a mutual fund, fixed deposit collection (with hefty cash kickbacks), a merchant bank (he even lobbied head-to-head the Association of Merchant Bankers of India) and a provisional banking licence.
 Many of these licences required adequate scrutiny by SEBI and the RBI, and the fact that they passed muster is another reflection of those times.
 Bhansali managed to get favourable credit ratings and audit reports, CRB created a pyramid based on high cost financing, which finally collapsed.
 Bhansali, after a brief spot of trouble with the authorities, moved on to the dotcom business and the regulators were never held accountable.
 Millions of small investors lost their shirt.
 The CRB collapse caused a run on other finance companies and many cardboard empires came crashing down.

 This was also the era of plantation companies.